Spin-degenerate bulk bands and topological surface states associated with Dirac nodal lines in RuO2: INTRODUCTION

 Ru$\textrm{O}_2$ with rutile structure [see Fig. 1(a)] has attracted significant attention because of its outstanding properties associated with the spin-charge coupling \cite{AhnPRB, SmejkalCHE, Gonzalez, FengNatEle}, provoking active discussions on whether these properties are attributable to the altermagnetic spin splitting \cite{FengNatEle, Bai2022, KarubePRL, Bose2022, Bai2023, Tschirner, MWangNatCom, GuoAdvSci, WangPRL2024, JeongSHG}.
-In fact, the observed magnitude of the spin Hall effect is two orders of magnitude smaller than the expectation.
 When one assumes a collinear antiferromagnetic (AFM) structure \cite{AhnPRB, Berlijn2017, ZHZhu2019, GregoryRXS}, the oxygen atoms surrounding the Ru atoms break the $PT$ symmetry [Fig. 1(a)], resulting in a $d$-wave-like anisotropic spin splitting of maximally 0.8 eV along the [101] direction with gap nodes in the (100) and (010) planes \cite{SmejkalCHE, FengNatEle}.
 This anisotropic splitting was theoretically predicted to give rise to a giant anomalous Hall effect and highly efficient spin-charge conversion, both of which show a strong crystallographic-axis dependence \cite{SmejkalCHE, FengNatEle, Gonzalez}.
 These predictions have been examined experimentally using thin-film samples with various crystal orientations \cite{FengNatEle, Bai2022, KarubePRL, Bose2022, Tschirner, MWangNatCom, GuoAdvSci, WangPRL2024}, as highlighted by the observation of anomalous Hall conductivity comparable to that of Fe in a (110)-oriented sample \cite{FengNatEle} and high spin-charge conversion efficiency in a (101)-oriented sample \cite{Gonzalez, Bose2022}.
-RuO$_2$ also shows intriguing physical and chemical properties such as anisotropic anomalous Nernst effect \cite{ZhouPRL2024}, anisotropic tunneling magnetoresistance \cite{ShaoNC, ShaoPRL}, terahertz emission \cite{LiuAOM, ZhangTHz}, and catalytic reactivity on the (110) surface \cite{OverScience2000}, while their relationship with the electronic states has yet to be clarified.
+RuO$_2$ also shows intriguing physical and chemical properties such as anisotropic anomalous Nernst effect \cite{ZhouPRL2024}, anisotropic tunneling magnetoresistance \cite{ShaoNC, ShaoPRL, NohPRL}, terahertz emission \cite{LiuAOM, ZhangTHz}, and catalytic reactivity on the (110) surface \cite{OverScience2000}, while their relationship with the electronic states has yet to be clarified.